 The main difference between FRs and the other two groups of regions involves the mechanism according to which they obtain their fiscal resources.
-FRs collect all the tax revenues in the region (including those of the Central Government (CG)), and hold full responsibility for all expenditure, while for the 'ordinary' regions, the basic source is the transfer made by the CG according to certain pre-established parameters.
-The estimation of revenues associated to the devolution of any power over public expenditure was, and still is, based on the actual cost of the provision by the CG of that service in that region two years before the devolution took place.
+FRs collect all the tax revenues in the region (including those of the Central government CG from now on), and hold full responsibility for all expenditure, while for the 'ordinary' regions (HRs and ORs), the basic source is the transfer made by the CG according to certain pre-established parameters.

+The estimation of revenues associated to the devolution of any power over public expenditure was, and still is, based on the actual cost of the provision by the CG of that service in that region with a two years gap since the devolution took place.
 Given that the territorial allocation of public services (education, health, justice, etc.) was already rather diverse by that time, this procedure did not correct such differences, but rather perpetuated them instead.
-Additionally, this methodology might have motivated a strategic behavior by the CG that consisted in reducing investment and public expenditure on those powers that were expected to be devolved over the next few years2.
-A further problem facing this methodology involved asymmetries of information, because only the CG controlled all the information on the costs of providing those public services that were to be devolved.3
+Additionally, this methodology might have motivated a strategic behavior by the CG that consisted in reducing investment and public expenditure on those powers that were expected to be devolved over the next few years4.
+A further problem facing this methodology involved asymmetries of information, because only the CG controlled all the information on the costs of providing those public services that were to be devolved5.